 Sara is a writer for Canine Journal.
 She adores dogs and adopted a rescue pup named Beamer.
 While she may be adjusting to life with another being to care for, she needed no time to adjust to all the extra love.

-Neil holds a BA in Economics from Wake Forest University.
+Neil holds a BA in Economics from Wake Forest University as well as a CIC (Certified Insurance Counselor) designation from the National Alliance for Insurance Education.
 He grew up around dogs, having 3 in his households over the years.
-Currently, he and his two children share their home with a rescue cat.
-Neil has a decade of experience as a licensed insurance agent and is passionate about helping pet parents protect the health of their fur babies via pet insurance.
+Currently he and his two children share their home with a rescue cat.
+Neil has over a decade of experience as a licensed insurance agent and is passionate about helping pet parents protect the health of their fur babies via pet insurance.

 His experience with pets, coupled with his expert knowledge of insurance products helps pet parents make informed decisions about which pet insurance products are right for them.